 Any payment or transfer made in the reporting period which wouldn't have been an authorised payment or recognised transfer from a UK registered pension scheme will suffer the normal tax penalties (see below).

 As a transfer to a recognised overseas pension scheme is a 'permitted transfer', enhanced or fixed protection will not be lost on such a transfer, including a transfer to a QROPS.

-Exactly what can be paid from a QROPS depends on the tax regime of the country it's established in but the most common advantages (after the member has been out of the UK for at least five tax years) would be:
+Exactly what can be paid from a QROPS depends on the tax regime of the country it's established in but the most common advantages (after the member has been out of the UK for at least 10 years and the transfer was at least 10 years ago) would be: